 Green Technology — EQware has a long history of environmentally friendly technology projects.
 Our engineers have worked on projects which have been instrumental in making alternative energy sources feasible.

 STEM Education — Much of EQware's work has been in products for STEM education.
-Our engineers have put thousands of man-hours into developing and improving firmware for educational devices.
+Our engineers have put thousands of hours into developing and improving firmware for educational devices.
 Some of these devices have been immensely popular and have assisted students in hundreds of schools and universities.

 Veteran Owned — EQware was founded by a veteran and two thirds of EQware's ownership are veterans.
-EQware engineers have been proud to serve their country.
+EQware engineers have been proud to serve their country!

 EQware is made up of a tight team of engineers and a strong collaboration with some of the best contractors in the trade.
 All EQware engineers are able to work together as a unit as well as on their own.
 In working with EQware, you will quickly realize the talent, experience, and excitement each one of these engineers possess.

-Dennis O'Brien has many years of electronic engineering experience, both hardware and software.
+Dennis has many years of electronic engineering experience, in both hardware and software.
 He graduated magna cum laude from University of Portland with a BS in Electrical Engineering and summa cum laude from Midwestern State University with a MS in Computer Engineering.

 As a technical project leader, Dennis has long been the go-to guy when things "just had to be done".
 He has worked as project manager, program director, and vice-president of engineering.
-He knows what it takes to develop solutions from requirements to manufacturing.
+He knows what it takes to develop solutions, from requirements to manufacturing.

-Van Wanless has been a software engineer for over twenty years, specializing in embedded software for most of that time.
-He graduated magna cum laude from Old Dominion University in 1984 with a BS in Computer Science, and has since taught programming at the community college level.
+A former US Navy Data Systems Technician, Van Wanless has been a software engineer for over 20 years, specializing primarily in embedded software.
+He graduated magna cum laude from Old Dominion University in 1984 with a BS in Computer Science, and has taught programming at the community college level.